Portuguese Sheepdog

 Unique facts and fascinating details

-- The breed was nearly extinct in the 1970s before a concerted effort by enthusiasts saved it.
+- The breed was nearly extinct in the early 20th century before a dedicated breeding program saved it.

 Frequently Asked Questions